 2. Know your options

 There are a lot of different ways to move.
 If you’re moving across town you may be able to gather up some trucks and make multiple trips.
 If you’re moving to a new city or state, however, you’ll have more logistics to consider.
 Do your research.
-You can rent a trailer to tow or rent a moving truck, both of which come in multiple sizes.
-Numerous companies offer these services, three big ones being U-Haul, Penske, and Budget.
+You could hire a moving company to help you out.
+This solution is holistic and limits your stress.
+They show up and handle alll the challenges that moving brings.
+If you are more inclined towards the do-it-yourself route, you can rent a trailer to tow or rent a moving truck, both of which come in multiple sizes.
+Numerous companies offer these services, three big ones being U-Haul, Penske, and Budget. .
 One may be cheaper than the other depending on your starting point and final destination.
 There are also storage containers that you can load up for someone else to transport to your new home.
 This might be a good option for a family with children and pets if cramming everyone into a moving van for a cross country roadtrip isn’t your idea of fun.
-PODS and U-Pack are two well known companies for this option.
-You can also hire a moving company to do all the work for you.
+PODS and U-Pack are two well known companies for this option. ou can also hire a moving company to do all the work for you.
 They’ll pack your belongings, transport them, and meet you at your new home.
 Let your budget and unique situation make your choice, but definitely know all the moving options you have.

 Here’s a bonus tip: check with the moving companies for discounts.
 If you have memberships like AAA or are a member of the military you can usually get a better price.